 About the Authors

-Pablo J. Boczkowski is Professor and Director of the Program in Media, Technology, and Society at Northwestern University.
-He is the author of Digitizing the News: Innovation in Online Newspapers (MIT Press) and News at Work: Imitation in an Age of Information Abundance.
+Pablo J. Boczkowski is Professor in the Department of Communication Studies at Northwestern University.
+He is the author of Digitizing the News: Innovation in Online Newspapers (MIT Press) and News at Work: Imitation in an Age of Information Abundance, and co-editor of Media Technologies: Essays on Communication, Materiality and Society (MIT Press).

-Eugenia Mitchelstein is a PhD candidate in the Program in Media, Technology, and Society at Northwestern University.
+Eugenia Mitchelstein is Assistant Professor in the Department of Social Sciences at Universidad de San Andrés.
+She obtained her Ph.D. in Media, technology and Society at Northwestern University.

 "By analyzing news as a dynamic system, Boczkowski and Mitchelstein can analyze the gap between the preferences of producers and consumers of news, show why that matters for a democratic nation, and discuss how we might address the risks associated with that gap."—Clay Shirky, Associate Professor, New York University